 New York.
 As the summer dragged on, each day seemed a bit more oppressive than the one before.
 As the city entered into a great financial crisis that sweltering summer of ’72, the FBI took notice of me and tapped my phone.

-I lived between Riverside Drive and West End Avenue—with a tuxedo cat named Maxwell—in an apartment, 17F, on the top floor of 304 West 75th Street.
-For a 21-year-old kid from Kansas I was living in pretty rarefied air.
-I’d just returned from two years on the road performing in a couple of plays, The Impossible Years and Send Me No Flowers.
+I was living in a building between Riverside Drive and West End Avenue—with a tuxedo cat named Maxwell—in an apartment, 17F, on the top floor of 304 West 75th Street.
+For a 21-year-old kid from Kansas, I was living in pretty rarefied air.
+I’d just returned from a year on the road performing in a couple of plays, The Impossible Years and Send Me No Flowers.

 I had a doorman, elevator attendant, and Zabar’s and Fairway Market were just a couple of blocks away.
 A Chinese laundry on West 76th Street took care of my shirts and socks and such.
 And, almost every business and restaurant in the area delivered.